 In any case, even minor knee injuries can increase your chance of getting another knee injury in the future.
 To lower this risk, you can join injury prevention programs.

 Recovery from Knee Hyperextension

 Your expected recovery time depends on the severity of your injury, but physiotherapy can help speed things up.
-Keep in mind that the recovery speed of each person is different.
+Keep in mind that the recovery time for each person is different.

 Mild sprains often feel better after two weeks of normal treatment measures like rest.
 But, recovery from ligament repair surgery takes around six months.
-Your doctor will advise you to do physiotherapy exercises during this time, and they may also ask you to use crutches.
+Your doctor will advise you to see a physiotherapist for port-op management.
 You might be able to resume sports only after six months.